nitinrameshuf/PyCes-Linux/README.txt

 The bandit tool if not present can be installed on the host machine.

-It can be installed in Linux by the following command:
+It can be installed in Linux/Windows by the following command:

 pip install bandit